 It’s worth noting that these figures cover far more providers than the big four detailed by RootMetrics, including challenger providers that use the big networks' infrastructure.

 So, for example, Virgin Mobile uses the EE network, while Tesco Mobile uses O2’s network.

 Sharing a network does not mean both networks provide the same level of service, however.

-The latest figure showed that Virgin Mobile was the most complained about provider, attracting 11 complaints per 100,000 customers, whilst EE received just two complaints per 100,000 customers.
+The latest figure showed that Virgin Mobile and Vodafone were the most complained about providers, attracting seven complaints per 100,000 customer.

 In contrast, Tesco Mobile attracts just one complaint per 100,000, followed by EE (two) and O2 (three).